Robinpig/Note/docs/CS/Distributed/Raft.md

 If a server receives a request with a stale term number, it rejects the request.
 Raft servers communicate using remote procedure calls (RPCs), and the basic consensus algorithm requires only two types of RPCs.
 RequestVote RPCs are initiated by candidates during elections, and AppendEntries RPCs are initiated by leaders to replicate log entries and to provide a form of heartbeat.
-Section 7 adds a third RPC for transferring snapshots between servers.
+Add a third RPC for transferring snapshots between servers.
 Servers retry RPCs if they do not receive a response in a timely manner, and they issue RPCs in parallel for best performance.

 <div style="text-align: center;">